Arb-Stylus/scaffold-stylus-docs/docs/contributing/contributing.md

 sidebar_position: 10
 ---

-# 🙏 Contributing to Scaffold-ETH 2
+# 🙏 Contributing to Scaffold-Stylus

-We welcome contributions to Scaffold-ETH 2!
+We welcome contributions to Scaffold-Stylus!

 This section aims to provide an overview of the contribution workflow to help us make the contribution process effective for everyone involved.